Financial management is one of the most important considerations married couples have to plan for.

 Merging finances bolsters this sentiment and provides a framework for the two spouses to progress as a unit.
 If one spouse makes three times as much yearly income as the other, there can be no competition, no bragging or arguing about contributions.

 This means that you need to get comfortable with the idea that “my money” is now “our money,” and ditch all of your hangs up around this concept before you even consider merging finances.

-Once you have established your common goals, the money you each individually earn is seen as propelling you both toward your dreams rather than worrying about how much of the account is technically whose money.
+Once you have established your common goals, the money you each individually earn is seen as propelling you both toward your dreams rather than worrying about how much of the account belongs to “each” person.
 In order for this arrangement to be successful, you must both consult each other before making big expensive purchases.

 Holdings ideas like, “I just put $5,000 into the account, so if I want to spend $2,000 of it on season tickets to Yankee Stadium, I should be allowed to do so without argument,” will only serve to poison the marriage, as you should both view your partnership as superior to your individual financial desires.